dart-lang/site-shared/doc/writing-for-dart-and-flutter-websites.md

 ## Asides

-You'll see `<aside>` used on some older pages for colored boxes: notes, tips, warnings, and so on.
-That's old.
-Here's the new way to create these boxes:
+To add notes, tips, warnings, and other asides use the following custom-defined Liquid tags:

 ```
 {{site.alert.tip}}